geosem42/laravel-reddit/readme.md

 2. Inside the first file that opens, keep "server_name 127.0.0.1" for localhost/docker.
 Change to  "server_name {{public-ip-address}}" or "server_name {{domain name}}" if running on a VPS.

-3. Make the mysql password this: y78tyutftret.
+3. Make the mysql password this: anyPassword.
 Keep entering it every time it asks.
 When asked, turn off all test accounts and test databases.
 When asked, install phpmyadmin as an apache server.

-4. Upon completion to http://{{server_name}}/phpmyadmin. user "root" password "y78tyutftret".
+4. Upon completion to http://{{server_name}}/phpmyadmin. user "root" password "anyPassword".
 Click "Databases".
 Create a database called "forge" with collection "utf8_unicode_ci".

 5. Run cd /var/www/laravel/; php artisan migrate